 In it's heyday, Meknes was surrounded by 45 km of wall, in three defensive circles, had twenty city gates and protected over fifty palaces.
 Here you will see impressive crenulated battlements, gigantic city gates carved with Islamic art and containing Roman marble pillars looted from Volubilis, the Mausoleum of Moulay Ismail himself and the royal palace of Dal El Makhzen with it's Royal Stables, the beautiful Agdal reservoir and the nearby granaries and subterranean prison.
 Meknes has an old-fashioned charm and quaintness, a more relaxed atmosphere than Fes and is surrounded by stunning countryside, olive groves and vineyards.
 The local souks are recommended for a shopping expedition as they are rich and varied and often much cheaper than Fes.

-After this, Fes Desert Trips will ensure you are taken back to your accommodation in Fes.
+After Meknes day trip, Fes Desert Trips will ensure you are taken back to your Riad in Fes.